Los Angeles + OC

 Bram Goldsmith Theater at Wallis Annenberg Center for the Performing Arts

-The Pulitzer Prize-winning comedy-drama is set in an Iranian classroom where adults struggle to master English for the TOEFL exam, revealing how a new language affects their identity.
+The Pulitzer Prize-winning comedy-drama opened on Broadway in 2025 and received five Tony nominations.
+Set in an Iranian classroom, it follows a group of adult students as they study for the TOEFL exam, revealing how a new language affects their identity.

 Poster of Brigadoon in Pasadena.